 In recognition of a lifetime of contributions and achievements in the field of costume technology, the Occidental College Alumni Board of Governors is honored to name Sally Ann Parsons ’62 our 2017 Alumna of the Year.

-A member of the Oxy faculty since 1977, Roger Boesche is the Arthur G. Coons Distinguished Professor of the History of Ideas and teaches the history of European and American political thought.
+A member of the Oxy faculty since 1977, Roger Boesche was the Arthur G. Coons Distinguished Professor of the History of Ideas emeritus and taught the history of European and American political thought.
 A recipient of Oxy’s most prestigious teaching awards, including the Sterling Award, the Linda and Tod White ’59 Teaching Prize and the Loftsgordon Award, Boesche was selected for his first faculty job at Oxy out of a field of 250 applicants.
-In the words of Emeritus Professor Larry Caldwell P’90, P’14, “It was clear that he was going to be one of our top teachers, and he never let us down on that since.”
+In the words of Emeritus Professor Larry Caldwell P’90 P’14, “It was clear that he was going to be one of our top teachers, and he never let us down on that since.”

 Mark Garcia ’87